By Denzel Chen and Ryan Tan

 Waterways Watch Society (WWS) is an environmental non-profit organization that was formed in 1998 with a mission to bring people together to protect our waterways.
 As a special, independent volunteer group, WWS has rolled out programs and established sustainable partnerships with passionate individuals, schools, community groups, companies, and government agencies.
 Though WWS would be unfamiliar to the average Singaporean, its efforts to inspire stewardship and care for the environment have been well recognized; the group has been presented with the Inaugural Presidential Environmental Award (2006) and the Honorary Watermark Award from PUB (2007) amongst other things, and is a representative in key environmental networks like the Ministry of Environment and the Water Resources Water Network Committee.

 So what exactly does being in such an organization entail, and how have they established themselves in the environmental big picture?
-That’s where we headed down to one of their bike patrols and had the chance to meet John Joel Seow, a Programme Manager at WWS, who filled us in!
+That’s where we headed down to one of their bike patrols and had the chance to meet John Joel Seow, who filled us in!
 Clad in their own polo shirts with authority cards hung around their necks, they sure are a public presence.